- The League of Legends crashes are annoying, and they can be caused by problematic drivers and DirectX issues.

 8. Reset your graphics card software

-- Right-click on your desktop > select NVIDIA Control Panel
+- Right-click on your desktop and select NVIDIA Control Panel.

-- Go to Manage 3D Settings > click Restore Defaults.
+- Go to Manage 3D Settings and select Restore Defaults.

-- Go to Preferences > click on Restore Factory Defaults.
+- Go to Preferences and click on Restore Factory Defaults.

 - Settings: Custom